FunkyToc/Naturize-Extended/README.md

 # Use
 1. Download the package
 2. Copy/paste the "NaturizeExtended/" folder in your "saves/your-map/datapacks/" folder.
-3. Launch the game and play your map : you have an ingame message to confirm datapack's presence.
+3. Launch the game/server and play your map : you have an ingame message to confirm datapack's installation/update.
 4. Here we go, Naturize : Extended is ON !

 # Author